jennetdariastream/jennetdaria-links/README.md

 - Stars drift slowly and connect with purple lines when nearby
 - **Mouse-reactive:** stars gently push away from cursor, brighten near it, and pink connection lines draw from cursor to nearby stars
 - Occasional shooting stars
+- **Live-reactive:** When she goes live, stars fade from purple to green, connection lines shift from purple to green, mouse lines go from pink to green, and shooting stars streak green — all via a smooth `liveBlend` lerp (~2 second transition).
+Fades back to purple when offline.
 - **Powered by:** Client-side JavaScript (no API needed)

 ### 7. Design